daniel-smyth/spark/components/home/README.md

 # Home

-Components related to the home page.
+The components that make up the home page of the application.